Shpakovsky94/gamesys-app/README.md

 # gamesys-app
 App will be searching for new Elon Musk Twitter replies every 5 sec and store them to the DB.

-To getlatest 10 replies call:
+To get latest 10 replies call: http://localhost:8070/get

-http://localhost:8070/get

 PS: in case of any problem please restart gamesys-spring-boot container